 On a Friday we have a whole school celebration assembly where work and actions are shared and celebrated.
-This assembly is recorded and made available to parents via the website.

 FAMILY LIASION OFFICER & SENCO

 The FLO (Family Liaison Officer) and the SENCO run groups during lunchtimes for those children who may be experiencing difficulties on the playground.
 This offers an alternative space to the playground.
 It can be a 'pit-stop' for the confident, a haven for the vulnerable - a place to "be" for whatever reason.
 A place which is filled with fun opportunities for constructive, mentored play.